ajain1017/dsc-mod-3-project-online-ds-pt-081219/README.md

 ## Methodology

-For answering our questions, we conducted one-tailed ANOVA tests followed by Tukey HSD Post-HOC tests afterwards to find the where the difference in mean is observed if there is one.
+For answering our questions, we conducted ANOVA tests followed by Tukey HSD Post-HOC tests to find the where the difference in mean is observed if there is one.

 ### Question 1
 #### Does discount amount have a statistically significant effect on the quantity of a product in an order?
 If so, at what level(s) of discount?